tado-mi/Euclidean_Algorithm/readme.md

 ## makefile:

+*coming soon*

-For more information on the magic, see [here](https://www.cs.swarthmore.edu/~newhall/unixhelp/howto_makefiles.html).
+For more information on the magic, see [here](https://www.cs.swarthmore.edu/~newhall/unixhelp/javamakefiles.html).

 ## compiling:

-to work with the jammed.c file hit on terminal:
+(*to work with the jammed.c file*) hit on terminal:

 	gcc jammed.c -o j.out
     	./j.out

-for the rest of them:

-	make
-	make run
-	make clean

 # other

 shall such desire be felt, feel free to report bugs/suggestions/questions to tadouchiha@gmail.com